neilsoult/typescript-imports-sort/README.md

 * `typescript.extension.sortImports.bracketWhitespace`: If set to false whitespace will not be included in single line imports.
 Default: `true`
 * `typescript.extension.sortImports.enableJavascript`: If set to `true`, the extension will attempt to sort ES6-style imports in Javascript files.
 Default: `false`
+* `typescript.extension.sortImports.forceTrailingCommas`: Add the ability to use trailing commas in named import lists.
+  * Default: `never`
+  * `never` - never add any trailing commas.
+  * `always` - always add trailing commas.
+  * `singleLineOnly` - only add trailing commas to single line lists.
+  * `multiLineOnly` - only add trailing commas to muti-line lists.
 * `typescript.extension.sortImports.maxNamedImportsInSingleLine`: The number of named imports to allow on a single line.
 If a single import has more than this number, they will be broken up onto separate lines.
 * `typescript.extension.sortImports.multilineIndention`: Control when to add indentation to multi-line imports.
   * Default: `namesOnly`